gekkowrld/codetrybe__git-and-github/README.md

 For contribution see [`CONTRIBUTING`](https://github.com/codetrybe/git-and-github/blob/main/CONTRIBUTING.md) for instructions on how to contribute.

 Please check out the [`CODE OF CONDUCT`](https://github.com/codetrybe/git-and-github/blob/main/CODE_OF_CONDUCT.md) on how to interact with others.

+### More About this Repository
+You can not tell how resourceful the repository is until you take a look at the directory named [docs](./docs); contained in the directory are pieces of writing that will teach you things about [Password Authentication](./docs/how-to-handle-pat-crecentials.md), [git configuration](./docs/how-to-clone.md) and more...